bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 ## Short QUiz

-Q1.
+{quiz, id: chapter_03, attempts: 99}

+?
 Why are we hardcoding a 1535766955 as timestamp when creating the genesis block?

-* Because its the standard for genesis block creation.
+a) Because its the standard for genesis block creation.
-* Because it has certain meaning in Bitcoin.
+b) Because it has certain meaning in Bitcoin.
-* Because we want a predictable block hash.
+C) Because we want a predictable block hash.

+{/quiz}